StefanoChiodino/niceprofit/README.md

 On linux there is not such nice option.

-Niceprofit is meant to be used with [https://github.com/tpruvot/cpuminer-multi]( tpruvot's cpuminer) to find your CPU hashrate for all algorithms and then select the most profitable with the up to date data from Nicehash API.
+Niceprofit is meant to be used with [tpruvot's cpuminer](https://github.com/tpruvot/cpuminer-multi) to find your CPU hashrate for all algorithms and then select the most profitable with the up to date data from Nicehash API.